Tigers use 3 HRs, Boyd’s 13 K’s to top ChiSox 11-5

 Candelario’s drive in the ninth completed the scoring.

-CEASE FIRE
+BREAK FOR CEASE

-After winning his major league debut on Wednesday, White Sox right-hander Dylan Cease will make his next start sometime after the All-Star break, manager Rick Renteria said.
+After winning his major league debut on Wednesday, White Sox right-hander Dylan Cease will make his next start after the All-Star break, manager Rick Renteria said.

-The 23-year-old Cease allowed three runs on four hits through five innings in the first game of a doubleheader, but settled down after a two-run first when he walked three and hit a batter.
+The 23-year-old Cease allowed three runs and four hits through five innings in the first game of a doubleheader, but settled down after a two-run first when he walked three and hit a batter.

-ONE-NIGHT STAND
+ONE-NIGHT APPEARANCE

 The Tigers returned Tyler Alexander to Triple-A Toledo after the left-hander made his major league debut as the 26th man in the second game of Wednesday’s doubleheader.
 Alexander allowed two runs in five innings in a no-decision as the White Sox came back to win 9-6 in 12 innings.